 In what may be the first national study of managed care’s impact on the coverage of mental health services, researchers acknowledged there have been profound treatment cuts, not only for hospitalized patients, but also for outpatients.
 Co-author of the paper Douglas Leslie, PhD, a health economist in the Yale School of Medicine’s department of psychiatry, West Haven, Conn., described the findings as startling.
 “We actually knew that inpatient care was falling, and falling dramatically, but then what was surprising about this study was the outpatient care was also falling,” says Leslie.

-The study, published in the August issue of the American Journal of Psychiatry, reviewed the mental health claims of nearly 4 million individuals who had private health insurance through big corporations.
-For the 3-year study period between 1993 through 1995, the researchers found that mean costs for psychiatric inpatients dropped $2,507 or 30.4%.
-The key factor apparently was a nearly 20% decline in the number of days a patient spent in the hospital on a yearly basis.
-During the same period, the study shows for those getting only outpatient care costs also dropped by nearly 15%.
+The study, published in the August issue of the American Journal of Psychiatry, reviewed the mental health claims of nearly four million individuals who had private health insurance through big corporations.
+For the three-year study period between 1993 through 1995, the researchers found that mean costs for psychiatric inpatients dropped $2,507 or 30.4 percent.
+The key factor apparently was a nearly 20 percent decline in the number of days a patient spent in the hospital on a yearly basis.
+During the same period, the study shows for those getting only outpatient care costs also dropped by nearly 15 percent.

 I can tell you what changes I would like to see in the mental health system.
 First, I would like to witness a greater commitment on the part of providers, payors, and governmental agencies, to an evidence-based behavioral healthcare.

 Second, given the enormous unmet needs of the mentally ill that exist in the United States, I desire to see a greater financial commitment on the part of our society to the mental health of our nation.
 However, unlike the out-of-control economic spiral triggered by the unimpeded fee-for-service system, I want evidence-based mental healthcare to have a greater say in where the money goes in the system and how our financial resources are spent.